Luna Rossa Prada Pirelli: 2017–2021: Return to New Zealand

 Now branded as Luna Rossa Prada Pirelli following the addition of sponsor Pirelli, the team organised and participated in the 2021 Prada Cup, due to its position as Challenger of Record.
 The competition returned to monohulls with the establishment of a new class of foiling yachts, the AC75.
 Luna Rossa's operations initially took place in their base in Cagliari, Sardinia, where the team's first AC75 yacht was launched in October 2019, and moved to Auckland in September 2020, where they launched a second AC75 in October 2020.

 The Italian sailboat raced in the 2021 Prada Cup with a unique dual helmsmen configuration, with Jimmy Spithill on starboard and Francesco Bruni on port, while skipper Max Sirena stayed off the boat.
-Luna Rossa ranked second in the Round Robin phase and then beat American Magic 4-0 in the semi-finals.
-In the 2021 Prada Cup final the team won 7-1 against Ineos Team UK, earning the right to challenge for the 2021 America's Cup.
+Luna Rossa ranked second in the Round Robin phase and then beat American Magic 4–0 in the semi-finals.
+In the 2021 Prada Cup final the team won 7–1 against Ineos Team UK, earning the right to challenge for the 2021 America's Cup.
+Horacio Carabelli was the design coordinator.

 Facing defender Emirates Team New Zealand, Luna Rossa managed to win one point on each of the first three days of the competition, after which the two teams were tied 3-3.
-Nevertheless, the defender eventually prevailed and won the 2021 America's Cup with the score 7-3.
+Nevertheless, the defender eventually prevailed and won the 2021 America's Cup with a score of 7–3.

+2021–2024: Barcelona

+Since 2021 team Luna Rossa Prada Pirelli is preparing itself for the new challenge.

 Results

 The boats

-A total of 9 boats have been built for America's Cup campaigns, all named Luna Rossa.
+A total of 10 boats have been built for America's Cup campaigns, all named Luna Rossa.
 Of these, two won the Challenger selection series and went on to officially challenge for the America's Cup (in 2000 and in 2021), both times losing to the defender Team New Zealand.
-Two more reached the challenger selection series final (in 2007 and 2013), losing to again to Team New Zealand on both occasions.
+Two more reached the challenger selection series final (in 2007 and 2013), losing again to Team New Zealand on both occasions.

 Since the 2007 America's Cup, all Luna Rossa boats have been built by Persico Marine in Nembro, Italy.